Fuller Park, Chicago

-Fuller Park is the 37th of Chicago's 77 community areas.
+Fuller Park is one of the 77 community areas of Chicago in Illinois, United States.
 Located on the city's South Side, it is 5 mi from the Loop.
 It is named for a small park also known as Fuller Park within the neighborhood, which is in turn named for Melville Weston Fuller, a Chicago attorney who was the Chief Justice of the United States between 1888 and 1910.

 History

 19th century

 Fuller Park was part of Lake Township until it was annexed by Chicago in 1889.

 Many Irish Americans, many of whom worked for the railroads or stockyards, lived in Fuller Park after the American Civil War.
 In 1871, the Lake Shore and Michigan Southern Railway built a railroad roundhouse in the area.

 After the Great Chicago Fire in 1871, Chicago adopted stronger building codes, and developers evaded the codes by building beyond the city limits, including what is now Fuller Park.
 This resulted in an increase in population in the area.

 In the 1890s, German and Austrian immigrants moved to the neighborhood.